JoshMarino/gazebo_and_ros_control/README.md

 The three tutorials provide the basic building blocks needed to accomplish goal 1.
 A complete ROS package that starts gazebo and rviz with the RRBot will require a package.xml, a .xacro file used to simplify the robot URDF file, .gazebo and .rviz files to load your robot in the gazebo and rviz simulate and visualise your robot in ROS, .yaml file to incorporate parameters not supported by URDF, an executable .py with the appropriate node definition, and a launch file.
 The .xacro, .gazebo and .rviz files can be made using the tutorial as a guide.

 #####Goal 2#####
 The second goal was to modify the RRBot to an RRRBot, essentially adding an extra link between the previous last link and the camera and laser links.
 To do this, the .gazebo, .rviz, and .xacro files need to be modified  to account for the new link and joint pair.
 The .yaml file should be updated to have a controller for the new added joint.
 The python node needs to publish this new controller command to the new joint.
-If these changes are made correctly and uniformly, the robot can be extended to as many links as possible with the desired combination of parent and child links.
+If these changes are made correctly anduniformly, the robot can be extended to as many links as possible with the desired combination of parent and child links.

 #### Project Extensions ####
 There are many exciting extensions to this project.
 ROS_control and gazebo have many capabilities worth exploring.
 We attempted and succeeded in completing the following extensions: